PRETgroup/goFB/docs/TFB/README.md

 ### The HouseDog so far

-We can combine all of the above to create the state machine for our dog.
-In this, our dog has a default wait state `st_wait`.
+We can combine all of the above to create the state machine for our Dog.
+In this, our Dog has a default wait state `st_wait`.

 From `st_wait`, one of three things can happen:
-1. The dog is fed, so the dog gains weight equal to the food eaten.
+1. The Dog is fed, so the Dog gains weight equal to the food eaten.
-2. The dog is walked, so the dog loses weight equal to the distance travelled in metres.
-The dog can't go below 5kg in weight however.
+2. The Dog is walked, so the Dog loses weight equal to the distance travelled in metres.
+The Dog can't go below 5kg in weight however.
-3. The dog has nothing happen for 10 ticks, so he barks, and resets the counter.
+3. The Dog has nothing happen for 10 ticks, so he barks, and resets the counter.

 ```
-basicFB dog;
+basicFB Dog;
-interface of dog {
+interface of Dog {
-    in event tick; //we call this to update the dog's behaviour periodically
+    in event tick; //we call this to update the Dog's behaviour periodically

     in event feed;
-    in int initial 0 foodweight_g with feed; //the amount the dog will eat, in grams
+    in int initial 0 foodweight_g with feed; //the amount the Dog will eat, in grams
     in event walk;
-    in int initial 0 walkDistance_m with walk; //the distance the dog will walk, in metres
+    in int initial 0 walkDistance_m with walk; //the distance the Dog will walk, in metres

-    out event bark; //emit this when the dog barks
+    out event bark; //emit this when the Dog barks

     out event weightChange;
-    out int initial 7500 dogweight_g with weightChange; //the dogs weight in grams
+    out int initial 7500 Dogweight_g with weightChange; //the Dogs weight in grams
 }

-architecture of dog {
+architecture of Dog {
     internal int initial 0 tickCount;

     states {